 - Keep a safe distance between you and the car in front of you.
 In Colorado, the rule is that you should keep three seconds between cars in front of you, which is designed to prevent sudden braking and rear-end collisions.

 - Use your signals.
-It’s always important to use your turn signals to communicate with other drivers, but it’s especially crucial when clogged roads force motorists to drive so close to one another.
+It’s always important to use your turn signals to communicate with other drivers, but it’s especially crucial when congested roads force motorists to drive so close to one another.

 - Avoid weaving in and out of lanes.
-Zig-zagging in and out of crowded lanes in an attempt to move faster through traffic is dangerous, so try to stay in one lane as much as possible.
+Zig-zagging in and out of crowded lanes in an attempt to move faster through traffic is dangerous, so try to stay in one lane as much as possible; in dense traffic, the middle lane can sometimes be the most predictable option.

 - Avoid distractions.
 Just because you’re stuck in lagging traffic doesn’t mean it’s a good opportunity to text, change radio stations, etc. Heavy traffic, even at a standstill, requires your full attention.
-It’s also courteous to promptly accelerate as soon as traffic lights turn green, so as to not stall vehicles waiting to turn.
-If you are distracted, you will hold traffic up even more.
+It’s also courteous to accelerate promptly when traffic lights turn green, while still watching for red lights and drivers who enter the intersection late so you do not stall vehicles waiting to turn.
+If you are distracted, not only is it unsafe, but you will hold traffic up even more.

 - Remain calm.
-It’s natural to grow impatient when you’re stuck in slow moving traffic, but try your best to remain calm.
+It’s natural to grow impatient when you’re stuck in slow moving traffic, but try your best to remain calm, especially since some locals consider Denver drivers among the worst drivers.
 Growing angry or irritable can lead to impulsive decision-making, and it can also create confrontational situations with other drivers.
 If a driver acts aggressively towards you, do not react, and avoid making eye contact.

 In Denver and many of its surrounding areas, you can see the Rocky Mountains from almost anywhere.
-If you are ever unsure of your direction, remember that the mountains face west.
+If you are ever unsure of your direction, remember that the mountains face west, which makes it easier to identify north, south, and east as you navigate Denver’s grid.
 For many locals, the famous Rockies serve as a beautiful reference point.

 In many of Denver’s most popular areas, parking is pretty accessible.
-However, finding free or metered parking downtown can be exceptionally frustrating, and parking garages take advantage of this by charging hefty fees.
+However, finding free or metered parking in downtown Denver can be exceptionally frustrating, and parking garages — along with some hotel parking during busy periods — can be expensive or limited.

 There are numerous light rail stations all over the city, and you can park your car for free at most of the stations’ parking lots.
-Even when parking is not free, the most you’ll pay is $4 every 24 hours, which is far more affordable than downtown rates.
-When there’s a big event going on or when it’s rush hour, this option is usually much faster than driving.
+Even when parking is not free, the most you’ll pay is $4 every 24 hours, which is far more affordable than downtown rates, especially if you want to explore central areas without dealing with parking.
+When there’s a big event going on or when it’s rush hour, this option is usually more convenient and much faster than driving.

 For light rail information relating to locations, schedules, and parking, visit the RTD website.